-As expected, the backbone pre-trained on real-face datasets yields superior FFD generalization compared to one on ImageNet, as evident in \textit{SSL-Face} and \textit{SSL-1k}\&\textit{Face} of Table~\ref{tab:backbones}.
+As evident in \textit{SSL-Face} and \textit{SSL-1k}\&\textit{Face} of Table~\ref{tab:backbones}, the backbone pre-trained on real-face datasets yields superior FFD generalization compared to one on ImageNet.
 Notably, MoCo v3 and BEiT v2 are superior to MAE, whose performance is relatively weaker.
-We attribute these results to the close relationship between FFD core challenges and the backbone's pretext tasks.
-On the one hand, forgery clues typically manifest in the local components of fake faces (\eg, eyebrows, eyes, lips) and the contrast between facial components, as depicted in Figure~\ref{fig:local}.
+These results stem from the close relationship between FFD core challenges and the backbone's pretext tasks.
+On the one hand, forgery cues typically manifest in the local components of fake faces (\eg, eyebrows, eyes, lips) and the contrast between facial components, involving both low-level features and semantic errors, as depicted in Fig.~\ref{fig:local}.
 On the other hand, MoCo v3, with its CL pretext task that compares the similarity of high-level features from differently augmented images, can better focus on forgery cues in local regions between these images.
 Meanwhile, with a classification pretext task based on encoding image patches, BEiT v2 excels at discerning the authenticity of local facial components.
-The excellent performance of MoCo v3 and BEiT v2 further demonstrates the indispensability of equipping backbones with both general and specific knowledge through appropriate pre-training methods to enhance FFD generalization.
+The excellent performance of MoCo v3 and BEiT v2 further demonstrates the indispensability of equipping backbones with both general and specific knowledge through appropriate SSL approaches to enhance FFD generalization.

 Based on our comprehensive study of backbones in the \textit{pre-training} stage, we revitalize the traditional FFD pipeline by integrating SSL on real-face datasets, a competitive backbone framework, and an uncertainty-based threshold optimization mechanism in the \textit{pre-training}, \textit{fine-tuning}, and \textit{inference} stages.
-As shown in Figure~\ref{fig:framework}(bottom), our revitalized FFD pipeline enables a more proficient and promising step-by-step enhancement of the backbone's baseline and task-specific capabilities, as well as greater reliability in FFD discriminant results.
-Additionally, given the superior performance of BEiT v2, we use its SSL method and ViT architecture as the representative pre-training configuration in our pipeline, as shown in Figure~\ref{fig:framework}(left-bottom).
-Next, we introduce our competitive backbone fine-tuning framework.
+As shown in Fig.~\ref{fig:framework} (bottom), our revitalized FFD pipeline enables a more proficient and promising step-by-step enhancement of the backbone's baseline and task-specific capabilities, as well as greater reliability in FFD discriminant results.
+Additionally, given the superior performance of BEiT v2, we use its SSL method and ViT architecture as the representative pre-training configuration in our pipeline, as shown in Fig.~\ref{fig:framework}(left-bottom).